30 Day Money Back Guarantee

 What has driven me in this hobby has always been the music.

 When I play a record I love, I want to be able to hear it right.
 If I can't hear it right, I don't enjoy it.
 If enjoying it means finding a better sounding pressing, then that's what I have to do.
 If it means improving the stereo or room, then I must find a way to make the stereo or the room sound better.
-This is of course the most frustrating aspect of our audiophile pursuits.
-It is not often easy to find the right record or make the right change to the stereo or room.
+This is, of course, the most frustrating aspect of our audiophile pursuits.
+It is not often easy to find the right record, or make the right change to the stereo or room.
 But this is the challenge we face if we care enough about the music to want to hear it right.

 Let the music be your guide.
 If the sound of most of the records you play satisfies you, great.
 If it doesn't, and you want better pressings or better equipment, we're here to help.
 And if you want to improve your listening skills in order to better your stereo or your record collection, you know what to do.